 One other data source of potential value in the analysis supporting recent PCRB filings is claim counts collected and distributed by the Pennsylvania Department of Labor and Industry (L&I).
 That source and updates provided to the PCRB by L&I have historically allowed for a more current examination of claim activity and claim frequency in the Commonwealth than would have been possible using the PCRB's Unit Statistical Plan.
 L&I has previously cautioned the Bureau that, starting in Calendar Year 2001, their data had been influenced to an unknown extent by changes in reporting practices by some of the L&I data sources.
 More recent upturns in the number of injury reports published by L&I appear to coincide with an effort on the part of L&I to collect that information electronically, possibly also affecting the consistency of the information provided.
-The PCRB has, therefore, relied entirely on Statistical Plan data, which also allows for greater detail of analysis of this issue in some respects than do the L&I reports.
+Beginning with Calendar Year 2008, the L&I data appears to have settled into a more stable and reliable base for discerning recent claim reporting patterns.